 It is common for students, especially those with ADHD, to experience everyday tasks as an insurmountable mountain to climb.
-While the natural parent response may be to simply say “just get started,” what is often missing is clear, practical guidance on how to begin.
-Without a strategy for initiating that first step, students may go through the motions, sitting down at their desk or computer, yet remain stuck, unsure how to move forward.
+While the natural parent response may be to say “just get started,” what is often missing is clear, practical guidance on how to begin.
+Without a strategy for that first step, students may sit down at their desk or computer and remain stuck, unsure how to move forward.

-I’m here to tell you that the challenge isn’t attitude, it’s transitioning from one comfortable activity to another, especially when the next task is not fun.
+The challenge is not attitude, it is the transition from one comfortable activity to another, especially when the next task is not enjoyable.

-The difficulty arises when your child knows what to do and how to do it, but struggles to get started.
+Often, the difficulty arises when your child knows what to do and how to do it, but struggles to begin.

-Task initiation is an executive function skill in its own right, and for many students, especially those with ADHD, this skill does not come easily.
+Task initiation is an executive function skill in its own right, and for many students, especially those with ADHD, it does not come easily.
 Getting started requires shifting attention, managing effort, and tolerating discomfort, all of which can be challenging in the moment.

-If you want to delve deeper on this topic, I suggest checking out Jessica’s videos Why Is It So Hard To Do Something So Easy, Part One and Part Two.
+If you would like to explore this further, her videos Why Is It So Hard To Do Something So Easy (Parts One and Two) provide a helpful explanation.

 Reasons why we don’t start a task